BuildOnViction/docs/docs/masternode/tmn.md

 This command downloads a test image and runs it in a container.
 When the container runs, it prints an informational message and exits.

-Docker CE is installed and running.
-The docker group is created and we have or user added to it.

-Congratulations!
-You have already installed Python and Docker.
-You have the prerequisites ready to run TomoChain’s tmn.

 ## How to Install tmn